What is the IQA

 Where will the IQA be in 1/3/5 year(s)?

 The IQA will be bigger, better, more organized, and with more volunteers.
-The Trustees and executive will be working on a detailed 5-year plan that should be available by Fall 2017.
-The IQA looks forward to taking the information from our community survey and putting that to use in our strategic plan.
+The Trustees and executive will be working on a detailed 5-year plan that should be available by Fall 2018.
+The IQA looks forward to taking the information from our focus groups and putting that to use in our strategic plan.

 Do you get paid to work for the IQA?